DennyBevilaqua/ClibNotifierPublic/README.md

-<b>CLIB - Check Inbox website and notify when a new message is posted<b>
+# CLIB - Check Inbox website and notify when a new message is posted

 Create a copy of this repo and then follow the below steps in the copied repo: